Writing & Reading Support (for Undergraduates)

 Dates Offered:

-Tuesday, August 8, from 11:00 to 11:40 (In-Person @ the ARC, Skye Hall, Room 156)
+Tuesday, October 22, from 2:00 to 2:40 (In-Person @ the ARC, Skye Hall, Room 156)

 This 40 minute workshop will address the common organization of "original research articles" and "review articles."
 We will be looking at pre selected STEM and behavioral science articles.
 Feel free to bring your own article as we will be looking at the purpose of specific sections.
 We will also be looking at the difference between an "original research article" and a "review article."